FuelLabs/fuels-ts/SECURITY.md

 # Security Policy

-The Fuel Typescript SDK is still in it's development phase.
-This means that there may be issues in our implementation.
+The Fuel Typescript SDK is still in development, which means that our implementation may have issues.

 We take security vulnerabilities very seriously.
 If you discover a security issue, please immediately bring it to our attention!